sus0001/whsmith.co.uk-API-scraper/README.md

 # Hidden apis available on the website (whsmithcom.uk)

 #This current api scrapes
-almost 50K records of books in th website
+almost 50K records of books available in the website.